Observance of Christmas by country: India

 Christmas is a state holiday in India, although Christianity in India is a minority with only 2.3% of the population.
 Despite most Indians being Hindus, millions of Indians still celebrate Christmas as a secular holiday.

 Christians, especially Catholics, attend Midnight Mass.
 Many Christian houses in India decorate with Christmas cribs and Christmas trees and hang brightly lit stars (symbolising the Bethlehem star) outside their houses.
 They distribute sweets and cakes to their neighbors.
-In many schools run by Christian missionaries and in some schools run by other religion trusts (including Hinduism, Islam, etc), the children actively participate in Christmas programs.
+In many schools run by Christian missionaries and in some schools run by other religious trusts (including Hinduism, Islam, etc), the children actively participate in Christmas programs.
 Many government schools also have a tradition of Christmas celebrations.
 Christmas is also increasingly celebrated by other religions in India.

-Christmas is known as Bada Din ('Big Day') in North and North-West India and people plant trees on this day.
+Christmas is known as Bada Din ('Big Day') in North and North-West India, and people plant trees on this day.